gl91306/bpp/README.md

 # Blender++
-A *somewhat experimental* C++ application that can do (well, is *supposed* to do) everything a computer is capable of.
-That means basically all the programs you currently have installed on your computer conveniently packed into one application.
+A *somewhat experimental* C++ application.
+The project was created in order to let people have the freedom to do whatever they want, with no limitations or restrictions, without having to pay a single penny to anyone.
+But this will only happen once it gets mature enough to actually make a difference.
 There's a long, **long** way to go until we reach that checkpoint, but I'm just doing what I can for now.

 Apple Macintosh/Linux compatibility is planned but not guaranteed (for now).
 Make a [Pull Request](https://github.com/HackerDaGreat57/bpp/pulls) please!